nareshsoni02/WeatherApp/README.md

 ![](src/PriceProcessorEIP.png)

 Pric processor is heart of this application.
 It processes price from vendor, stores it in db and passes it to downstream systems.
 It goes through series of steps - transformation, validation, persistence and distribution.
 It peforms validation on vendor input and redirect failed messages to deadletters queue for further processing and analysis.
-Deadletters queue can be further extended to redeilver meesage couple of times before storing it in DB for manual analysis.
+Deadletters queue can be further extended to redeilver message couple of times before storing it in DB for manual analysis.

 ![](src/PriceProcessorSeq.png)